theweboftrust/wot.id/README.md

 *   **Selective Disclosure**: Provides the means to reveal any aspect of their digital existence to anyone, in any format, and with any desired degree of anonymity.
 *   **Single Source of Truth**: Establishes a reliable single source of truth based on a comprehensive and detailed system of trust relationships.

-wot.id implements the principles of self-sovereign identity (SSI) in their truest sense, enabling secure, private, and fully decentralized identity management and interaction.

 This document provides a high-level overview of the project.
 For detailed information, please refer to the comprehensive documentation in the [`/docs`](docs/) directory.

 ---